-This method is also one of the easiest method to enable GPEdit.msc.
+This method is also one of the easiest methods to enable GPEdit.msc.

-Step 1: You need to create bat file.
-First of all, open Notepad and then copy and paste below code.
-Next, you need to save it as gpedit_install.bat in a desktop.
+Step 1: You need to create a bat file.
+First of all, open Notepad and then copy and paste the below code.
+Next, you need to save it as gpedit_install.bat on a desktop.

 echo List all Group Policy Editor client related win10 package files to Files.txt file.